How to Migrate a Website to Google Cloud Without Downtime

 Install LAMP or LEMP on the new server before migration

-Now that you have taken inventory of your current server and know how to connect to your Google Cloud server, use the post below to install LAMP or LEMP on your new one.
+Now that you’ve inventoried your current server and know how to connect to your Google Cloud server, it’s time to install LAMP or LEMP on your new one using the guide below.

-Your goal is to ensure the new Google server has all the servers and packages as the current server.
+Your goal is to ensure your new Google server has the same servers and packages as your current one.
 We’ve listed some helpful posts that you can use to install Apache, Nginx, MySQL, MariaDB, or PHP.

 Some other posts that you may want to use when installing LAMP or LEMP on Ubuntu Linux.

 You can use the posts above to install the same servers and packages you have installed on your current server.
-However, if you want to install specific packages on your new server, use the same posts mentioned above.
+However, if you install specific packages on your new server, use the identical posts mentioned above.

 Once all the packages are installed, you can transfer content from your current server to the new one.